fieldstrength/ansigraph/README.md

 Ansigraph is an ultralightweight terminal-based graphing utility.
 It uses Unicode characters and ANSI escape codes to display and animate colored graphs of vectors/functions in real and complex variables.

-Specifically, we use the Unicode characters `▁▂▃▄▅▆▇█`, which allows for graphing of quantities in units of 1/8.
+Specifically we use the Unicode characters `▁▂▃▄▅▆▇█` which allow for graphing of quantities in units of 1/8.
 By utilizing ANSI SGR coloring codes, we can also include a region for negative values by using the same characters and swapping the foreground and background colors.
 There's also functionality for displaying matrices via the "density"-like characters `░▒▓█`.
 Both kinds of graphs have complex number versions, which show real and imaginary components separately with distinct colors.

 In all cases the resulting view is necessarily a rough one; the intended role of this library is to provide very easy, low-overhead, "quick and dirty" views of data sets when a more weighty graphing solution would be overkill.